Teresa S. Nadder, Ph.D., MLS(ASCP)CM

-The Department of Clinical Laboratory Sciences supports the philosophy and mission of the university and the College of Health Professions, and provides an environment that nurtures excellence in education, research and service.
-The programs offered by the department are dedicated to enhancing and promoting clinical laboratory science.
+The Department of Medical Laboratory Sciences supports the philosophy and mission of the university and the College of Health Professions, and provides an environment that nurtures excellence in education, research and service.
+The programs offered by the department are dedicated to enhancing and promoting medical laboratory science.
 The department fosters fair and equitable educational experiences for students of all ages and diverse backgrounds.
 Strong affiliations with clinical educators and the integration of innovative technology in the academic setting facilitate both the education and research goals of the department.

-The department provides students with superior studies in clinical laboratory science, including both theoretical and applied clinical education, and develops problem-solving expertise, leadership capabilities and communication skills.
+The department provides students with superior studies in medical laboratory science, including both theoretical and applied clinical education, and develops problem-solving expertise, leadership capabilities and communication skills.
 By providing advanced theoretical and technical education, the graduate program serves to maintain and update the competency of laboratory professionals and to prepare students to assume roles as laboratory supervisors, university educators and researchers.
 A mature, responsible approach to the acquisition of knowledge is cultivated in order to establish continuing intellectual growth and an enthusiasm for the profession.

-The department meets the growing health care needs of the community by providing highly competent and professional clinical laboratory scientists who will be able to function effectively upon entrance into the field and be prepared to explore future scientific and technological advances in laboratory science.
+The department meets the growing health care needs of the community by providing highly competent and professional medical laboratory scientists who will be able to function effectively upon entrance into the field and be prepared to explore future scientific and technological advances in laboratory science.
 And the department promotes continued professional development and personal growth for the faculty and staff to fulfill and balance the individual’s abilities and aspirations with the departmental, college and institutional mission and needs.
 Members of the department conduct themselves in a forthright, ethical manner and practice the highest standard of quality performance.

 - To provide an educational program that prepares students to accurately perform and evaluate analytical tests on body fluids, cells and products

 - To foster the development of professional conduct, interpersonal communication skills and ethical principles